A Moon Orbiting Nothing

 Lunar orbit (0.38 million km) stable?
 True; period 27.3 days

-The Moon’s actual orbit sits comfortably inside the stable third of the Hill sphere, with its familiar 27-day period intact.
+The Moon’s actual orbit sits comfortably well inside the Domingos prograde stability cap (0.49 R_Hill), with its familiar 27-day period intact.

 Code